 Call a doctor if any of the following occur during self-care at home:

-- New or worse signs of an allergic reaction, such as swelling, hives, itching, vomiting, or trouble breathing.
+- New or worse signs of an allergic reaction, such as swelling, hives, or itching.

 - New or worse signs of infection, such as redness, warmth, swelling, pus, or a fever.